5 Reasons You Shouldn’t Start A Yoga Practice

 4. It will spoil your relationships with toxic people.

 We all have those friends that are the “glass half empty” type of friends.
 And, no matter what sort of exciting news is brought to them, they will point out a downside to it—especially if the news is making you happier than they are.
 My yoga practice makes me realize how blessed I am.
 That I have everything to be happy and excited for!
 So, I will no longer be attending your pity parties.
 Thanks in advance and apologies.

 5. Your current addictions will be replaced with new ones.

 I used to drink wine, every night.
-Not obsessively or anything, but I would have a glass or two every single day; and now I couldn’t tell you the last time I had a drink, and enjoyed it for that matter.
+Not obsessively or anything, but I would have a glass or two every single day, and now I couldn’t tell you the last time I had a drink and enjoyed it for that matter.
 Now, I love yoga pants, because I literally live in them.
 I know, I know.
 Yoga is NOT trendy gear and strappy bras from the expensive companies, and I know collecting ‘stuff’ is hazardous to my Soul.

-But, if liking awesome printed, eco-friendly and sustainable brands of yoga clothing is wrong, then I don’t want to be right.
+But, if liking awesome printed, eco-friendly and sustainable brands of yoga clothing are wrong, then I don’t want to be right.
 Plus, I am supporting clothing companies that make sustainable clothing and not supporting the use of harsh chemicals, child labor or sweatshops.
 Creating more jobs within these types of companies is the way to go.
 I may just be listing excuses to you on why I can buy more yoga pants, but at least I use them daily, unlike when I used to buy shoes, and wear them once or twice and was most likely supporting some sort of unfair labor.